yfyang86/metevalue/Readme.md

 ## Example: BiSeq

 First, we load the methylation data at CpG site levels from ‘BiSeq’ package.
-Then we clustered CpG sites into DMRs using ‘BiSeq’.
+Then we cluster CpG sites into DMRs using ‘BiSeq’.

 ``` r
 library(BiSeq)